 Common Coconut Milk Emulsifiers & Additives

 1) Guar gum.
 This is a carbohydrate compound (polysaccharide) that comes from guar beans.
 It’s very commonly used to thicken coconut milk and cause it to stay emulsified.
 Often found in canned coconut milk.

 2) Carrageenan.
 Derived from seaweed, this is another polysaccharide carbohydrate used to thicken coconut milk, though more commonly the type sold in paper cartons (not recommended because it’s often full of other junk).
 Carrageenan’s been implicated as having some pretty gnarly effects on the gut, among other things.
 Read more about it here.

 3) Methyl cellulose or corn starch.
 More carbohydrates / polysaccharides used to thicken and emulsify coconut milk.

 4) Sodium or potassium metabisulfate.
 Though not used as an emulsifier, this chemical additive’s put in coconut milk as a preservative / bleaching agent to keep the color white.

 The Solution to Get Your Coconut Milk to Solidify?

 Buy a brand that doesn’t contain emulsifiers and preservatives.
 Better yet, look for a brand that only has two ingredients: coconut and water.
-My favorites are here and here.
-Both fit the bill and are sold in BPA-free cans, too.
 You can also make your own coconut milk at home.